christwinn/woocommerce-api-client-java/README.md

     Created, Read, Updated, Deleted will contain a single SingularType in .getResult(), i.e SingularType result = [created, read, updated, deleted].getResult();

     Listed will contain a list of SingularType in .getResult(), i.e List<SingularType> result = listed.getResult();
+        Really this is "search" with no parameters and only limited results are returned [default 10], you need to increment the offset to retrieve all the result)

     Batched will contain a list of SingularType in .getResult() under the requested action. i.e.